sezinata/SurveyDGP/README.md

-Available data and supplementary materials for the manuscript.
+Available data and the supplementary materials for the manuscript.